ChenMalobani/TorchRayLib/README.md

 ## Contributers
 - https://github.com/CarboSauce helped a lot with the conversion of ray images to Torch and vice versa.

-# License

-- Copyright © [Shlomo Kashani, author of the book "Deep Learning Interviews"](www.interviews.ai)

 ## Disclaimers

  - "PyTorch" is a trademark of Facebook.
  - No liability.
 Feel free to submit bugs or fixes.
  - No tech support: this is merely a spare-time fun project for me.
  - Contribution is more than welcomed though.
  - Tested only on Windows 10 with Visual Studio 2019.
 More OS and dev env support are welcomed.

+## Licensing
+Bash is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+- Copyright © [Shlomo Kashani, author of the book "Deep Learning Interviews"](www.interviews.ai) Shlomo Kashani, Author of the book _Deep Learning Interviews_ www.interviews.ai: entropy@interviews.ai

 ## Third party licences:
 - raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified,